|Steve Martin's Home Page|

 Fermilab Office: Wilson 3rd floor

-Today's anagram of Stephen Patrick Martin is: Print tricks the apeman
+Today's anagram of Stephen Patrick Martin is: Think rampant receipts

-The lecture notes for my TASI 2011 lectures on two-component fermions and supersymmetry are here.
-Also available: the slides for various lectures that I've given on supersymmetry at the 2010 PreSUSY summer school, and the 2008 CERN/Fermilab Hadron Collider Physics Summer School, and the 2005 ICTP Summer School on Particle Physics.
+Some pedagogical lectures I've given: supersymmetry lecture slides for the ICTP 2013 Summer School on Particle Physics and notes for my TASI 2011 lectures on two-component fermions and supersymmetry.
+Also available but now somewhat obsolete: the slides for lectures that I've given on supersymmetry at the 2010 PreSUSY summer school, and the 2008 CERN/Fermilab Hadron Collider Physics Summer School.

 Here is the web page (including errata, and a version with the -+++ metric) for the review paper 0812.1594 , "Two-component spinor techniques and Feynman rules for quantum field theory and supersymmetry", by Herbi K. Dreiner, Howard E. Haber, and me.
 The current v5 is very close to the one published in Physics Reports.